mackdoyle/mackdoyle.github.io/_posts/2014-07-23-grunt-from-scratch-osx.markdown

 ###Install Homebrew.
 First check to see if Homebrew is already installed.
 {% highlight python %}
-  # -- Check is brew is installed
+  # Check is brew is installed
 	type -a brew
 {% endhighlight %}

 If it is not, install it using the following commands:
 {% highlight python %}
-	# -- Install the xCode command line tools
+	# Install the xCode command line tools
 	xcode-select --install
-	# -- Now install Homebrew
+	# Now install Homebrew
 	ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)"
 {% endhighlight %}

 ###Install Node.js and Node Packet Manager.
 First check to see if NPM is already installed.
 {% highlight python %}
-	#-- Check if Node Packat Manager is installed
+	#Check if Node Packat Manager is installed
 	type -a npm
 {% endhighlight %}

 If NPM is not found, we assume node.js is also not installed and install it using the following commands:
 {% highlight python %}
-	# -- Install Node (and npm)
+	# Install Node (and npm)
 	brew install node
-	# -- Test that NPM is now installed
+	# Test that NPM is now installed
 	npm -v
-	# -- Note when installing packages using NPM that it has the concept of both local and global installations.
+	# Note when installing packages using NPM that it has the concept of both local and global installations.
 Global installations are saved into the /usr folder for use anywhere.
 Local installations are saved to the current directory for use with specific projects.
 When installing a package, pass the -g argument to install a package globally.
 {% endhighlight %}